tom-ludwig/go-server-template/README.md

 This template follows a code-generation-first approach:

-1. **API-First Design** - The API is always designed in OpenAPI first, then boilerplate code is generated.
+1. **API-First Design:** The API is always designed in OpenAPI first, then boilerplate code is generated.
 This ensures the API contract is the single source of truth.

-2. **Handler-Based Architecture** - Handlers are written to handle incoming HTTP requests.
+2. **Handler-Based:** Handlers are written to handle incoming HTTP requests.
 Each handler implements one specific endpoint operation.

-3. **Single Responsibility** - One handler only handles one specific responsibility.
+3. **Single Responsibility:** One handler only handles one specific responsibility.
 This keeps handlers focused, testable, and maintainable.

-4. **Interface Compliance** - All handlers together conform to the generated server interface (the complete API).
+4. **Interface Compliance:** All handlers together conform to the generated server interface (the complete API).
 This ensures type safety and compile-time verification that all endpoints are implemented.

-5. **SQL-First Database Layer** - SQL is written raw and boilerplate code is generated via sqlc.
+5. **SQL-First:** SQL is written raw and boilerplate code is generated via `sqlc`.
 This provides type-safe database access while keeping full control over SQL queries.

 # Requirements